jellydn/blog/posts/til-33-auto-merge-your-pull-request-on-github-with-renovate-bot.md

 ---
-date: '11/09/2022 12:27 PM +0800'
+date: "11/09/2022 12:27 PM +0800"
 tag:
   - renovate
   - auto-merge
 author: Dung Huynh
 hero_image: /static/til.jpeg
-title: '#TIL 33 - Auto-merge your pull request on GitHub with Renovate bot'
+title: "#TIL 33 - Auto-merge your pull request on GitHub with Renovate bot"
-description: 'How to auto merge your PR on Github '
+description: "How to auto merge your PR on Github "
 _template: post
 ---